-The month that sees spring transition into summer: June has the longest days of the year and is a busy time for every gardener.
+June is here!
+The month that sees spring transition into summer.
+The month with longest days of the year.
+The busiest time of the year for every gardener.
 Weeding, planting, watering, and dead-heading being only a few of the tasks essential for this prosperous month.

 The workload is worth it though, as this month fully rewards your efforts by offering heaps of sunlight, the first delicious strawberries of the year and plenty of vibrant colour displays across your garden.
-Everything you do in June sets the tone for a thriving summer garden and can even help get the ball rolling for autumn.
+So let's get right into it.
+We have put together our top tasks for June to get you right on track for summer!

 June marks the start of the summer with plenty of sunny days to look forward to